inickt/cs4500-mineola-kilgore/Fish/README.md

 ##### games.md
 A memo release describing the data reperesentation and interface specifications we would like to use to represent an entire game of Fish.
 The data representation and interface are designed to be used by either a referee or player for legality checking moves and potentially planning ahead.

+#### manager-protocol.md
+A document describing the protocol by which a server component can run Fish tournaments using the interface specified in `Fish/Admin/manager-interface.rkt`.

 ##### milestones.pdf
 A memo release stating the intended milestones for the Fish game and tournament systems, including demoable intermediate steps.